leucos/ansible-tuto/step-04/README.md

     TASK: [Installs apache web server] *********************
     changed: [host1.example.org]

-Ok, now the real stuff : our (first and only) task is ran, and because it says `changed`, we know that it changed something on `host1.example.org`.
+Next, the real stuff: our (first and only) task is run, and because it says `changed`, we know that it changed something on `host1.example.org`.

     PLAY RECAP *********************
     host1.example.org              : ok=2    changed=1    unreachable=0    failed=0

-Finally, ansible outputs a recap of what happened : here two tasks have been run, and one of them changed something on the host (our apache task, setup module doesn't change anything).
+Finally, ansible outputs a recap of what happened: two tasks have been run and one of them changed something on the host (our apache task, setup module doesn't change anything).

-Now let's try to run it again and see what happens :
+Now let's try to run it again and see what happens:

     $ ansible-playbook -i step-04/hosts -l host1.example.org step-04/apache.yml